-MWL will treat all concerns raised seriously and ensure that all parties will be treated fairly and the principles of natural justice will be a prime consideration.
+MWL will treat all concerns raised seriously and ensure that all parties will be treated fairly, and the principles of natural justice will be a prime consideration.
 All reports will be handled professionally, confidentially and expediently.

 All reports made in good faith will be viewed as being made in the best interests of the child regardless of the outcomes of any investigation.
 MWL will ensure that the interests of anyone reporting child abuse in good faith are protected.
+The complainant may be a child victim and/or an adult bringing forward a complaint of abuse suffered as a child.